fawkesy/choicescript-syntax/README.md

 2. Select "Download ZIP" and if prompted, choose where to save the folder.
 3. Extract the contents of the zipped folder.
 4. In Sublime, go to (MAC) Sublime Text > Preferences > Browse Packages... **OR** (PC) Preferences > Browse Packages... to open your Sublime `Packages` folder.
-5. Either copy and paste the extracted `ChoiceScript` folder directly into the `Packages` folder **OR** go up a level to the `Sublime Text` folder, open `Installed Packages`, and copy and paste the extracted `ChoiceScript.sublime-package` into it.
+5. Copy and paste the extracted `ChoiceScript` files directly into the `Packages` folder.
 6. In Sublime, on a `.txt` scene file, go to the bottom right of the Sublime window where it says "Plain Text."
 Click it and select "ChoiceScript" from the list of syntaxes.
 7. You're now ready to write ChoiceScript in Sublime!